buildo/react-components/src/Panel/README.md

 # Panel

-A simple panel with header.
-It can be collapsable or not, docked or floating.
+A simple component used to group elements in a box.

 ## Props
 |Name|Type|Default|Description|